Azerbaijan–Belarus relations: Economic relations

 The Agreement on socio-economic cooperation is the main document defining the perspectives of bilateral relations between the Azerbaijan and Belarus for the period up to 2015.
 Between 2008 and 2010, Belarus-Azerbaijan trade grew from US$100 m to US$146 m.
 More important than this moderate increase is the fact that Belarus enjoys a trade surplus, which helps to counteract its immense foreign trade deficit.
 Belarus-Azerbaijan trade might reach $800m in 2011.

 Azerbaijan is also helping Belarus to acquire alternative oil sources.
 Minsk recently began importing oil from Venezuela but direct shipments to landlocked Belarus are difficult.
 Baku thus agreed to swap schemes by which Minsk gains access to Azerbaijani oil in exchange for Venezuelan oil.
 By mid-July, the Mozyr refinery in Belarus is scheduled to start processing significant volumes of oil from Azerbaijan on a regular basis.
-Test shipments of Azerbaijani oil have been ongoing since February through Ukraine's Odessa-Brody pipeline and the Brody-Mozyr section of the Druzhba pipeline.
+Test shipments of Azerbaijani oil have been ongoing since February through Ukraine's Odesa-Brody pipeline and the Brody-Mozyr section of the Druzhba pipeline.

 Military cooperation

 The acceleration of the relations between Defense Ministries of both countries is in the interest of both sides.
 Azerbaijan has been described as largest weapons buyer of Belarus.
 On 14 November 2008, Belarus and Azerbaijan signed an agreement on military cooperation.

+According to a joint journalistic investigation by the Buro Media, Hetq and OCCRP, during the Second Nagorno-Karabakh War, Azerbaijan shot down Armenian drones with the Pechora-2TM air defense system, purchased from the private Belarusian arms manufacturer Tetraedr.

 Humanitarian area

 Cultural relations are at stable level.
 Azerbaijani and Belarusian cinematographers constantly take an active part in film festivals held in both countries.
 On May 22–24, 2007 Azerbaijan Culture Days were held in Minsk and Bobruysk.
 However, current level of relations in tourism and education remains as weak.

 Azerbaijani diaspora organizations remains active.
-Current Israeli ambassador to Belarus is Azerbaijani-born Yosef Shagal.
-Azerbaijanis appear in Belarusian popular culture as well that Belarusian singer of Azerbaijani origin Gunash Abbasova was awarded with "State of Award of Republic of Belarus".
+Former Israeli ambassador to Belarus is Azerbaijani-born Yosef Shagal.
+Azerbaijanis appear in Belarusian popular culture as well that Belarusian singer of Azerbaijani origin Gunesh Abasova was awarded with "State of Award of Republic of Belarus".
 One of the most known TV hosts in Belarus Leila Ismailаva is also an Azerbaijani.